Undergraduate Course: Physics of the Earth (EASC08016)

 On completion of this course, the student will be able to:

-- You will have a broad, comprehensive overview of the physical processes operating in the solid Earth and its core, and a quantitative understanding of the principles of the geophysical techniques by which this information is derived.
+- Have a broad, comprehensive overview of the physical processes operating in the solid Earth and its core, and a quantitative understanding of the principles of the geophysical techniques by which this information is derived.

-- You will also have gained practical experience and understanding of geophysical techniques and how observations can be interpreted.
+- Have gained practical experience and understanding of geophysical techniques and how observations can be interpreted

-- These practical sessions will give you experience of carrying out routine lines of enquiry into professional level problems.
+- Have experience in the practical sessions of carrying out scientific lines of enquiry into professional level problems.

 |